What is Facebook?

 Groups are helpful if your goal is to create a small community on Facebook.
 Groups can be created by anyone and about any topic, as a forum for people to share their opinions and interest in that subject.
 Groups can be kept closed or secret, whereas Pages are intended to help an entity communicate publicly.
 Notifications to those in your Group will appear in their Facebook Inbox like an e-mail.
 If personal communication is your goal, forming a Group is a better option.

-Confirm that you are the official representative for your organization and review Facebook’s Terms and Conditions.
+Confirm that you are the official representative for your organization and review Facebook’s Terms of Service.

 By using Facebook, you are agreeing to Facebook’s terms and conditions: